I swear to you, there are divine things more beautiful than words can tell.

 Like my mother’s eyes

 Twinkling from the garden path

 ©Marjorie Neighbour, 1982

-A chubby bird hovers mid-air, scattering prisms of light whenever the sun hits its feathers.
+A chubby bird hovers mid-air, a shimmery gold confection that catches the sunlight with its feathers.
 Into its bosom, I tucked a pale pink rose from my backyard garden—a secret treasure of the sort that I suspect Nana and Maymer loved best.
 Over time the petals will fade and crumble, but as with our most cherished memories, their essence will remain.

 Here’s how my finished wreath looked, lovingly placed as it was near the cedar tree where Maymer rests.

 I discovered nearby yet another wreath, created with bougainvillea flowers by Mother Nature herself!
 It’s a very unusual arrangement, which makes me wonder if I was meant to stumble upon it in my walk across the grounds.
 And just beyond the reach of my camera, a songbird flew from tree to tree, chirping when it landed but never lighting long enough for me to get a clear glimpse of it.
 Felt more than seen, it was identifiable only through the sweetness of its song.
 “Like the soul,” Amy suggests to me later.